Who we are

 Paul Layug

-Paul joined the lab as a technician in 2023.
-Paul recently obtained a Bachelor of Science (Honours) in Genetics from the University of Manitoba, where he investigated alternative splicing in medulloblastoma under the supervision of Dr. Tamra Werbowetski-Ogilvie.
+Paul is a PhD candidate in the Michaels lab.
+He obtained a Bachelor of Science (Honours) in Genetics from the University of Manitoba, where he investigated alternative splicing in medulloblastoma under the supervision of Dr. Tamra Werbowetski-Ogilvie.
 Throughout undergrad, he was awarded with various summer research studentships which allowed him to conduct studies in immunology, internal medicine, and nanomedicine.
-In the Michaels lab, he hopes to contribute in advancing safe and accessible cancer immunotherapies.
+In the Michaels lab, he is advancing safe and accessible cancer immunotherapies.
 Outside of the lab, he enjoys reading, doing calligraphy, and is a space enthusiast.

 Dana Segal